automata-network/docs/docs/xata/liquiditypool-guide.md

 ## Connecting Your Wallet

 !!! note
-	Currently, XATA only supports the Polygon(MATIC) network & Binance Smart Chain(BSC).
+	Please note: Currently, XATA only supports the Polygon(MATIC) network & Binance Smart Chain(BSC).
 Support for other chains will be launched very soon.

 For this guide, we will be using Metamask with a Polygon wallet address to connect to XATA.
 Please ensure that you have these ready: